 FL Studio VS Ableton Live: Audio Recording Winner?

-Either of them are superior in audio recording.
-Pro Tools, Logic Pro and Cubase stands out.
+Either of them is superior in audio recording.
+Pro Tools, Logic Pro, and Cubase stand out.

 But, Ableton Live’s recording stands out for me as compared to FL.

 7. MIDI/Piano Roll